ph1ps/swift-concurrency-retry/README.md

 #### Exponential
 A backoff strategy with an exponentially increasing delay between attempts.

-This strategy exponentially increases the delay duration after each retry, starting with an initial delay `a` and growing by a multiplicative factor `b`.
-It is useful for scenarios where retries should become increasingly infrequent, to avoid excessive system load or network issues.
+This strategy grows the delay exponentially, starting with an initial duration and applying a multiplicative factor after each retry.
+Suitable for cases where retries should become increasingly sparse.

 $`f(x) = a * b^x`$ where `x` is the current attempt.